 The solution for breeding rabbits really depends on how much space you have.
-You will likely need to maintain a female only colony and a male only colony with a pen where you can bring pairs or trios together for breeding.
+You will likely need to maintain a female only colony and a male only colony with a pen where you can bring pairs together for breeding.
 I would recommend you ensure the male colony can not see the females so they don’t fight to “show off” for the females.

 If raising meat rabbits, you can select the rabbits that live harmoniously together to maintain the colony while processing the rest.
 You might still want to have pens available to separate out the males to regulate how often litters are produced unless you have a really high demand for rabbit meat.

 Other factors to consider when setting up your colony

 Predators & the elements

 An ideal place for a rabbit colony is a shed or barn outdoors, or a spare bedroom indoors.
 This gives the rabbits lots of space to roam about while still being secure on all sides. click here to read about setting up a bunny barn – If possible, providing them with a secure, attached outdoor run is a great addition for exercise and fresh air.
 No matter what the setup, ensure the main walls are either solid or small gauge wire to prevent predators & rodents from getting in.
 The flooring should be solid to prevent predators from digging in and rabbits from digging out.
 The roof should be solid to keep out rain.
 Be sure to provide predator proof ventilation, especially in the summer.
 Heat is a much bigger threat to rabbits than cold. click here to read more about setting up an outdoor rabbit enclosure